sts10/sts10.github.io/_posts/2018-01-05-switching-to-linux.markdown

 For **chat/IM**, I'm pretty sure I can run gchat in Chrome through gmail's web interface if I need to.
 However over the course of the last year I've moved most of my friends to other messaging services like Wire or Signal, both of which offer Linux apps.
 One bummer here, as mentioned, is that I can't run iMessage, but I can obvious still send iMessages from my iPhone.

 For **cloud-synced notes** I use [Standard Notes](https://standardnotes.org/), which has a Linux app.
-DropBox works on Linux too if that's your bag.
+[DropBox works on Linux too](https://www.dropbox.com/install-linux) if that's your bag.

 For updating my personal website I can keep my **FTP client**, [Filezilla](https://filezilla-project.org/), which I had been using on my Mac.
 For **making GIFs** I was sad to give up GIF Brewery and GIPHY Capture, but I've been playing with [Peek](http://www.omgubuntu.co.uk/2017/03/peek-gif-recorder-1-0-flatpak).
+[VLC](https://www.videolan.org/vlc/) works just fine on Linux for playing videos.
+If I used an email client, I'd likely install [Thunderbird](https://www.mozilla.org/en-US/thunderbird/).

 For more on what I did when I initially booted up Pop!\_OS, here's a Github repo [where I took notes](https://github.com/sts10/linux-config).